theVidVid/dragonflies/README.md

 # Basic Functionality:
 * Log-in authentication with Devise
 * LinkedIn and Facebook Log-in authentication with Omni-Auth and o-auth2
-* Google autocomplete for location
+* Google autocomplete for location search
 * In-app messaging with Mailboxer

 # Features